-- Perfect for outdoorsy honeymooners, with moody views, a romantic outdoor fireplace and small spa
+- Perfect for outdoorsy honeymooners, with moody views and a sense of wild, soul-cleansing romance

-- Guests tell us the food is delicious, with seafood bought fresh from local fisherman that day
+- The food is delicious, with seafood bought fresh from local fisherman that day

 - Part of the award-winning Tierra family, standard-setters for outstanding architectural hotels